wearethreebears/barebones-docs/docs/guide/configuration.md

 ## Overview

 Configuring Barebones components is simple.
 Each component will have 2 associated local files in your project, `.props.ts` and `.parts.ts`.
-These files will control the component props and component part styles respectivley.
+These files will control the component props and component part styles respectively.

 ## .props.ts
 `.props.ts` files determine the props you'd like to pass to you components, this allows you to shape the way you use component styles in a way that works for you.
 A simple example of what a components `.props.ts` could look like could be a `Column` component, a `Column` should `span` `x` amount of columns in a `Grid`, in the following example, whenever you used the `Column` component, you'd pass `x` to the prop `span`: